CAC Certified Coins

 11776686

-Choice $4250 New March 24!
-Just 23 CAC Endorsed Examples in All Grades.
+Choice $4250 Just 23 CAC Endorsed Examples in All Grades.
 This coin is very difficult to price due to the recent sale of a gem PCGS-XF40 CAC for $18,000, more than triple the CPG retail price.
 Decently struck with the large S mintmark of this era.
 There are some scattered abrasions and light handling lines on the obverse.
 The reverse has smooth surfaces.
 There are only 23 CAC endorsed examples in all grades.

 Seated 25C 1859S Seated 1859-S